 On an early August day, Peatrick, Beatrice and I set out to explore the area between Arch Cape and Manzanita.
 Though only about six nautical miles in length, it is famous for its sea caves and we were looking forward to exploring them.
 The conditions were typical for August, a low swell, and though there was a long period, wave energy was negligible.

 Peatrick and I have paddled together for years.
 He has something of a reputation as a daredevil.
 This is not true actually.
 Peatrick in not a daredevil, but rather an explorer.
 He challenges the unknown places and boundaries in his self as well as on the water.
-He is also one of the best paddlers I know.
+He is an elegant paddler.